 Give as many mock exams as you can

-Each mock needs to be given in exam day conditions and then analysed for mistakes.
+Each mock needs to be given in exam day conditions and then analyzed for mistakes.
 Document the mistakes, create a strategy to tackle them, and then move on to the next one.
 Try and aim for an average of a 100+ score in the final few mock tests.

 You can check out the IMS GSL test series for CLAT here.